Introduction to Stokes structures: The Riemann-Hilbert correspondence for good meromorphic connections (case of a smooth divisor)

 \item For any given $\cM$ with poles along~$D$, the good formal structure property holds generically on~$D$ (\cf \cite{Malgrange95}).
 Here, we assume that it holds all over~$D$. \end{enumerate} \end{remarques}

 We now associate to a germ along~$D$ of meromorphic connection having a good formal structure a $\ccI$-covering $\wt\Sigma\subset\ccIet$ in an intrinsic way.
-Notice that, due to the goodness assumption, the decomposition \eqref{eq:goodD} is locally unique.
-Indeed, one checks that, if $\varphi-\psi$ is purely monomial, there is no nonzero morphism $\wh\cR_\psi\to\cE^{\varphi-\psi}\otimes\wh\cR_\varphi$.
-Recall now that we have locally a cartesian square
+Notice that, due to the goodness assumption, the decomposition \eqref{eq:goodD} is locally unique, as follows from the following lemma.